LukasFuchs/GeoModBox.jl/docs/src/man/Ini.md

 - NC - Structure or tuple containing the centroids parameter
 - D - Structure or tuple containing the field arrays
 - x - Structure or tuple containing the x-coordinates
-- y - tructure or tuple containing the y-coordinates
+- y - Structure or tuple containing the y-coordinates

 Certain default values can be modified as well:

-- Tb - Scalar value for the background temperature
+- Tb - Scalar value for the background (or top) temperature
-- Ta - Scalar value for the maximum (anomaly) temperature
+- Ta - Scalar value for the maximum (anomaly or bottom) temperature
 - σ - Width of the Gaussian temperature anomaly

 The temperature is initialized on the extended centroid grid.
 The corresponding field without *ghost nodes* is updated accordingly.